 Cristina Perachio was born in Philadelphia, where she lived for her first 30 years before moving to Charlottesville, Virginia in 2016 with her husband.

 She is currently in the process of editing her story collection HOW WE ALL ARE and writing her first novel with agent Samantha Shea of Georges Borchardt, Inc.

-Cristina Perachio was born in Philadelphia where she lives, writes and eats.
-She was recently selected as a finalist in Narrative magazine’s 30 Below Contest for emerging writers under 30 years old for her story “Nightstands” ( 2014.)
+Cristina was selected as a finalist in Narrative magazine’s 30 Below Contest for emerging writers under 30 years old for her story “Nightstands” ( 2014.)
 Her story, “Seneca Lake, Ohio,” was featured as Narrative’s Story of the Week (Sept 2013.)

-She has had the crazy good fortune of working with mentor Rick Bass on his monstrous nonfiction book, Eating My Heroes which you can read more about on her blog, Thank You Gravy.
-She can’t write all about it here.
-It’s too awesome for this bio.
-It needs more space!
-So go read about it.
+She has had the good fortune of working with her mentor, author Rick Bass on his monstrous nonfiction book, EATING MY HEROES (coming in 2017 from Little, Brown) which you can read more about on her blog, Thank You Gravy.

 Thank you to Clare Gillen for many of the photographs displayed on this site.